kubernetes/kubernetes/docs/design/apiserver_storage.md

 	// immediately before it's closed.
 	WatchPrefix(ctx context.Context, prefix string, version uint64, ss ...Selector) (WatchChan, error)

-	// AddIndex adds a new object index.
+	// AddIndex adds a new index.
+	// An index indicates a field(s) of a type of an object that would be queried frequently and
+	// thus require better efficiency and performance.
+	// If an index exists for a field, complexity of a query on it should be no more than O(logN)
+	// where N is the total number of objects.
-	// See docs on FieldValueGetFunc for more details.
+	// See FieldValueGetFunc for more details on field value retrieving.
 	AddIndex(indexName, field string, g FieldValueGetFunc) error
-	// DeleteIndex deletes an object index.
+	// DeleteIndex deletes an index.
 	DeleteIndex(indexName string)

-	// AddWatcherIndex adds a new watcher index.
-	// See docs on FieldValueGetFunc for more details.
-	AddWatcherIndex(indexName, field string, g FieldValueGetFunc) error
-	// DeleteWatcherIndex deletes a watcher index.
-	DeleteWatcherIndex(indexName string)
 }

 // Conditions is used in do atomic conditional operations.
+// If compare failed, corresponding method should return storage version conflict error. type Conditions struct {
 	// PrevVersion is used to compare with existing object’s version.
 	// Compare would only succeed if versions were matched.
-// Note that PrevVersion=0 means no previous object existed. type Conditions struct {
+	// Note that PrevVersion=0 means no previous object existed.
 	PrevVersion unit64
 }